bpucker/codi/README.md

 # Collection of color differences between plant species

+## Anthocyanin pigmentation loss study collection ##
+Please a [collection of studies reporting anthocyanin losses](https://github.com/bpucker/codi/wiki/Anthocyanin-pigmentation-difference-collection) on the respective wiki page.
+This table is based on AdditionalFile1 described in our publication, but can be extended over time.
+Please get in touch if you have a study that should be included here.

 ## Rename reads in FASTQ file for Trinity assembly ##
 Reads in a FASTQ file downloaded from the SRA are renamed to enable a Trinity assembly that requires a specific read header format.